RedBeardLab/zeeSQL-doc/docs/references.md

 This document explains all the API that zeeSQL provide to the users.

+`zeeSQL` is a Redis module, the command illustrate below are added **on top** of all the existing Redis commands.
+Using `zeeSQL` means using Redis at the same time.
+You can use any Redis client, in any programming language, even the `redis-cli`, to send the `zeeSQL` commands.

-This document refers to the latest API, but we commit to backward-compatible API.
+This document refers to the latest API, but `zeeSQL` commits to backward-compatible API.

 For each command, it exposes first the name and then the syntax, and finally a brief explanation of what is going on inside the code.